School of Accountancy

 INSEAD Interalpha Banking Programme

 “Principles vs. Rules and the information environment: the case of SFAS 95” with Stephen Brown, Stephen Hillegeist, and Steven Orpurt.
-Under review at Journal of Accounting and Public Policy.

 “Insider Trading at Loss Firms” with Lyungmae Choi and Lucile Faurel.